 Nothing is better than an on-route jam session.
 You’d be surprised how quickly time passes when you roll down the windows and belt your favorite songs.
 Bring music for you, your kids, and/or your spouse.
 It’s a great form of bonding and entertainment for your family!
 And when everyone falls asleep (which is likely) you might want music to keep you company.
 I suggest bringing CDs, considering satellite radio, or plugging a device into your car (if it’s capable) to avoid annoying static on your radio!

 Family sing-a-longs, the license plate game, scavenger hunts, and guessing games are great ways to distract kids from asking inevitable questions like “How much longer?” or “Are we there yet?”
 Give your kids a list of sites to look for along the way or animals to look out for.
 See if they can find an obscure state on a license plate.
 Trust me, their eyes will be glued to the window (for a little while at least).
-And before you know it, you’ll have your eyes glued to the window too (if you aren’t driving of course).
+And before you know it, you’ll have your eyes glued to the window too (if you aren’t driving, of course).
+There are several different road trip games you may enjoy.

 MOST IMPORTANTLY: Plan, but don’t overdo it.